plotly/plotly.rs/README.md

 * Pull requests are welcome, see the [contributing guide](https://github.com/plotly/plotly.rs/tree/main/CONTRIBUTING.md) for more information.

+# Code of Conduct

+See the [Code of Conduct](https://github.com/plotly/plotly.rs/tree/main/CODE_OF_CONDUCT.md) for more information.

 # License

-`Plotly.rs` is distributed under the terms of the MIT license.
+`Plotly.rs` is distributed under the terms of the MIT license, see [LICENSE](https://github.com/plotly/plotly.rs/tree/main/LICENSE).

-See [LICENSE-MIT](https://github.com/plotly/plotly.rs/tree/main/LICENSE-MIT), and [COPYRIGHT](https://github.com/plotly/plotly.rs/tree/main/COPYRIGHT) for details.